-- future debt refinancings and our ability to fulfill our debt obligations; - compliance with financing agreements and the expected effect of restrictive covenants in such agreements; - operating expenses, availability of crew and crewing costs, number of off-hire days, dry-docking requirements and durations and the adequacy and cost of insurance; - the effectiveness of our risk management policies and procedures and the ability of the counterparties to our derivative contracts to fulfill their contractual obligations; - the impact of recent and future regulatory changes or environmental liabilities; - the impact of future changes in the demand and price of oil; - the expected resolution of legal claims against us; - payment of additional consideration for our acquisitions of ALP Maritime Services B.V. (or ALP) and Logitel Offshore Holding AS (or Logitel) and the capabilities of the ALP vessels and FAUs; - the expected purchase by Teekay Offshore, through ALP, of six modern on-the-water long-distance towing and offshore installation vessels and our expectation that ALP will become the world's largest owner and operator of such vessels; - the ability of Teekay Offshore to grow its long-distance ocean towage and offshore installation services business; - expected uses of proceeds from vessel or securities transactions; - features and performance of next generation HiLoad dynamic positioning (or DP) units and Teekay Offshore's ability to successfully secure a contract for the HiLoad DP unit; - the impact of our restructuring activities; - anticipated funds for liquidity needs and the sufficiency of cash flows; - our expectations regarding whether the UK taxing authority can successfully challenge the tax benefits available under certain of our former and current leasing arrangements, and the potential financial exposure to us if such a challenge is successful; - our hedging activities relating to foreign exchange, interest rate and spot market risks; - our business strategy and other plans and objectives for future operations; and - our ability to pay dividends on our common stock.
+- our expectations regarding the timing of redelivery of the Hamilton Spirit and the Bermuda Spirit to Centrofin Management Inc. (or Centrofin) and losses resulting from such sales to Centrofin; - our expectations regarding the financing, schedule and performance of the receiving and regasification terminal in Bahrain, which will be owned and operated by a new joint venture, Bahrain LNG W.L.L., owned by Teekay LNG (30%), National Oil & Gas Authority (or Nogaholding) (30%), Samsung C&T (or Samsung) (20%) and Gulf Investment Corporation (or GIC) (20%) (or the Bahrain LNG Joint Venture), and our expectations regarding the supply, modification and charter of the FSU vessel for the project; - the future valuation or impairment of goodwill; - our expectations as to any impairment of our vessels; - our expectations and estimates regarding future charter business, with respect to minimum charter hire payments, revenues and our vessels' ability to perform to specifications and maintain their hire rates in the future; - future debt refinancings and our ability to fulfill our debt obligations; - compliance with financing agreements and the expected effect of restrictive covenants in such agreements; - the ability of OOG-TK Libra GmbH & Co KG (or the Libra joint venture) to drawdown on its \$804 million long-term loan facility for the new FPSO unit conversion for the Libra field: - operating expenses, availability of crew and crewing costs, number of off-hire days, dry-docking requirements and durations and the adequacy and cost of insurance; - the effectiveness of our risk management policies and procedures and the ability of the counterparties to our derivative contracts to fulfill their contractual obligations; - the impact of recent and future regulatory changes or environmental liabilities; - the results of our charter contract negotiations related to the Piranema Spirit FPSO unit; - the impact of, and our ability to comply with, new and existing governmental regulations and maritime self-regulatory organization standards applicable to our business, including the expected cost to install ballast water treatment systems on our vessels in compliance with IMO proposals; - the expected resolution of legal claims against us, including potential tax challenges to lease transactions, securities claims and the results of our discussions with Sevan Marine ASA (or Sevan) regarding Teekay Offshore's acquisition of Logitel Offshore Pte Ltd; - payment of additional consideration for our acquisitions of ALP Maritime Services B.V. (or ALP) and Logitel Offshore Holding AS (or Logitel) and the capabilities of the ALP vessels and Units for Maintenance and Safety (or UMS); - deferral of the delivery dates or cancellation of Teekay Offshore's UMS newbuildings, and any resulting impairment charge; - the consequences of the damage to the gangway of the Arendal Spirit; - the ability of Teekay Offshore to grow its long-distance ocean towage and offshore installation services business; - expected uses of proceeds from vessel or securities transactions; - the expectations as to the chartering of unchartered vessels, including UMS and towage newbuildings and the HiLoad DP unit; - · the impact of our restructuring activities; - our expectations regarding whether the UK taxing authority can successfully challenge the tax benefits available under certain of our former and current leasing arrangements, and the potential financial exposure to us if such a challenge is successful; - our hedging activities relating to foreign exchange, interest rate and spot market risks, and the effects of fluctuations in foreign exchange, interest rate and spot market rates on our business and results of operations; - the potential impact of new accounting guidance; and - our business strategy and other plans and objectives for future operations.